-As of March 28, 2023, the Company had approximately 2,115 common stock shareholders of record.
-As some of our shares of common stock are held in "street name" by brokers on behalf of shareholders, we are unable to estimate the total number of beneficial holders of our common stock represented by these record holders.
+As of March 26, 2024, the Company had approximately 3,177 Common Stock stockholders of record.
+As some of our shares of Common Stock are held in "street name" by brokers on behalf of stockholders, we are unable to estimate the total number of beneficial holders of our Common Stock represented by these record holders.